-Also, be sure that there is enough white space on the page to make it easy to scan.
 Avoid dense blocks of text and use standard margins.
-Use white- or cream-colored paper if you are sending a physical resume – colored paper can be very distracting.
+Use white- or cream-colored paper if you are sending a physical resume; colored paper can be very distracting.

-Keep it focused.
 It's important not to include extraneous information.
 More isn’t necessarily better.
 Your resume should focus on the skills and attributes that qualify you for the job.
-Leave out anything that won’t help you.
-Here are the top 15 things not to include on your resume.
+It will be helpful to leave out anything that won’t help you get the job you want.

 A resume shouldn’t be several pages long for the average job seeker, a one-page resume is probably enough, or two pages at most.